 RESONANCE HEADS BACK ON INDIANA AVENUE

-WITH NEW RELEASE OF WES MONTGOMERY RARITIES
+WITH RELEASE OF WES MONTGOMERY RARITIES

 Label’s sixth collection of jazz guitar great’s unheard work arrives as limited edition